-Your target audience can be curated based upon what the location, interests, demographics, and other differentiating features are of your audience.
+Your target audience can be curated based on the location, interests, demographics, and other differentiating features of your audience.
 Consider creating an avatar of the ideal customer.

 You can make your target audience as broad or narrow as you please.
-The more highly-targeted your audience, the higher likelihood of getting conversions.
-However, if you niche down too much, you may not have a big-enough audience to make the ad worth the money you spent on it, so keep that in mind.
+The more highly targeted your audience is, the higher your likelihood of getting conversions.
+However, if you niche down too much, you may not have a big enough audience to make the ad worth the money you spent on it, so keep that in mind.

-When it comes to getting traffic to your ad, there are a few things you should consider.
+When it comes to getting traffic to your ad, there are 7 things you should consider.
 Let’s go over them below.